seunomosowon/TA-mailclient/README.md

 - Upgraded Splunk SDK to 1.6.14
 - Fix CI/CD tests to work for POP3 on v7.3, fix testing
 - Added Fix for working with Zips and docx with python2/python3
+- Added support for indexing emails from additional folders when using IMAP

 ##### To Do